KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 This document explains the high-level architecture of BubblesTheDev Web Browser and how the main runtime pieces interact.

-Current release documentation target: version `1.0.1-0.10`.
+Current release documentation target: version `1.0.15`.

-> Currently Dependency Updates till `V-1.0.12`.

 ## Design Goals